Anita Dunn

 Previously, she served as acting White House Communications Director in the Obama White House.
 Additionally, she served as managing director at SKDK, a strategic communications firm in Washington, D.C., and an advisor to the Biden presidential transition.
 Dunn has worked on six Democratic presidential campaigns over a period of 40 years.
+She also served as a senior adviser to the Future Forward PAC in 2024.

 Early life and education

 Dunn was raised in Bethesda, Maryland, the daughter of Albert E. Babbitt and Carol (Hutto) Babbitt.
 Her uncle was the modernist composer Milton Babbitt.
 She attended Walter Johnson High School, graduating in 1976.
 She earned a Bachelor of Arts degree from the University of Maryland, College Park.

 Career

 Dunn began her career in the Carter White House, first as an intern for White House Communications Director Gerald Rafshoon and then worked for chief of staff Hamilton Jordan.

 She worked on the campaign of U.S. Senator John Glenn (D-OH) in 1984, and on Capitol Hill before joining the firm founded by Bob Squier and William Knapp in 1993.
 She was the adviser and communications director to Senator Bill Bradley (D-NJ), and served as the chief strategist for his presidential campaign.

 Dunn also served as advisor to Senator Evan Bayh (D-IN), former Senate Majority Leader Tom Daschle (D-SD) and as communications director for Al Gore's presidential campaign in 2000.

 In 2004, Dunn produced the media for Congressman Lloyd Doggett (D-TX).
 In 2006, she was hired by then-Senator Barack Obama to direct communications and strategy for his political action committee, The Hopefund.
 This move signaled to many that Obama was planning to run for the presidency.
 While advising Hopefund and Obama in 2006, she was instrumental in the preparations for the launch of Obama for America, and brought many key staffers to the Obama campaign with whom she had worked in Bayh's and Daschle's offices.